 Being able to form relationships with clients is really important to any law firm and I have been fortunate enough to have had direct exposure to our clients from the outset which will undoubtedly benefit me as I progress through my career.
 Working with our clients closely on a range of subject matters has enabled me to build a rapport with them and I never feel as though I’m in the background.
 This is something that I thought was really important when choosing a law firm and is one of my favourite things about working at Stephenson Law.

 3. We are an alternative law firm

 I am also lucky that the firm I work for brands itself as ‘alternative’.
 The way the firm is structured means that there is absolutely no sense of hierarchy or prestige which as a trainee, is a great environment to be in.
-We spend so much time at work, so it is really important to be in a firm that you love and more importantly, somewhere that fits you and the life you want for yourself.
-Like I always say – if you hate Mondays, you’re in the wrong job.
+We spend so much time at work, so it is really important to be in a firm that you love and, more importantly, somewhere that fits you and the life you want for yourself.
+If you hate Mondays, you’re in the wrong job.